lingjzhu/clap-ipa/README.md

 # CLAP-IPA
-We are gradually the data and code release.
+We are gradually releasing the data and code.
 It might take some time.
 Thank you for your interest!

 ### Model
 To be updated